schlagert/syslog/README.md

 default no metadata is packed as structured data.

 Additional handler configuration may be passed using the handler argument map like it would be done with other `logger` handlers.
-However, it is not possible to change the logger formatter module (it will always be `logger_formatter`).
-Only the formatter configuration can be changed using the `formatter_cfg` property of the `syslog` application environment.

 Finally, to completely disable the `logger` integration (similar to setting `syslog_error_logger` to `false` in pre-OTP-21 releases) you'll have to